-Previously, Indian GAAP required JVs to be consolidated proportionately, whereas under Ind AS 111 'Joint Arrangements', with certain exceptions, JVs are accounted for under the Equity Method of accounting.
+Previously, Indian GAAP required JVs to be consolidated proportionately, whereas under Ind AS 111 'Joint Arrangements', with certain exceptions, JVs are accounted for under the Equity Method of accounting as described in Ind AS 28 Investments in Associates and Joint Ventures.

-Many companies are affected by this change, since they have moved from proportionate consolidation to the Equity Method of accounting.
+Many companies are affected by this change since they have moved from proportionate consolidation to the Equity Method of accounting.
 This effectively changes the gross total of their reported assets and liabilities as well as other performance-related measures, although it may not change reported net assets and net results.